myparcelnl/developer/src/contributing/readme.md

 ### Frontmatter

 At the start of each `.md` file, you can add frontmatter.
-Below is described what you can write there and how it affects the page.
+Frontmatter should be valid YAML.
+Below is described what properties you can use and how it affects the page.

 Example: